 6. Crawl Website for the selection of Web pages with specific information, e.g. email addresses

 7. List webserver directories to obtain important web functionality information, login forms, etc.

 8. Perform a Cross-directory Attack to access Limited Directories and execute the command from the root directories of the Web server.

 9. Vulnerability scans to find network weakness using vulnerability scanning software such as HPwebinspect, Nessus. and decide whether the program can be used.

 10. We execute cache poisoning attacks, which causes the webserver cache to flush the actual contents of its cache and send a specific request that is stored in the cache.

 11. HTTP response split attack for passing malicious information to a compromised request that includes data in an HTTP response header.

-13. Hijacking session to grab valide client cookies and IDs, use tools like Burb Suite, Fire Sheep, jhijack for automated session retrieval.
+13. Hijacking session to grab valid client cookies and IDs, use tools like Burb Suite, Fire Sheep, hijack for automated session retrieval.

-14. MITM attack to control sensitive information by intercepting communication alterations between end-users and web servers.
+14. MITM attacks to control sensitive information by intercepting communication alterations between end-users and web servers.

 15. Using internet advertisers and AWStats to test the web server logs.